Wolf Tracking Expedition Program Details

 Greetings!

-The wolves have returned to the Cascades in Washington, and we are traveling to Teanaway River Valley to track the Teanaway Pack.
+We will be traveling to the Cascades in Washington in Teanaway River Valley to track the Teanaway Pack.

 If you have any questions, please email us at [email protected].
 We look forward to seeing you this summer.